phoenixframework/phoenix/guides/contexts.md

     $ mix ecto.migrate
 ```

-We generated a `Orders` context.
+We generated an `Orders` context.
 We added a `user_uuid` field to associate our placeholder current user to an order, along with a `total_price` column.
 With our starting point in place, let's open up the newly created migration in `priv/repo/migrations/*_create_orders.exs` and make the following changes:

 ```elixir
   def change do